 Snacks that are easily portable and simple to prepare include whole fruits, nuts, baby carrots, yogurt and hard-boiled eggs.

 However, people may develop tolerance to the effects of capsaicin over time, which may limit its long-term effectiveness (

 Doing aerobic exercise (cardio) is an excellent way to burn calories and improve your physical and mental health.

-Of course, it’s not just important to lose fat.
-You also want to make sure that what is beneath looks good.
-Doing some sort of resistance exercise is critical for that.
+Of course, it’s important not just to lose fat — you also want to build muscle.
+Resistance exercise is critical for a toned body.

 Vegetables and fruits have several properties that make them effective for weight loss.

 They contain few calories but a lot of fiber.
 Their high water content gives them low energy density, making them very filling.